 No not is possible is what elephant do, convert surface dial in a kind or sort of mouse handler for more convenient use of the knobs sliders and other widgets.

-Malcolm as a workaround or improvement of workflow, try enabling the mode "Touchpad/Trackball", this mode disable the dial with just move the mouse.
+As a workaround or improvement of workflow, try enabling the mode "Touchpad/Trackball", this mode disable the dial with just move the mouse.

 This mode is for user use a mouse touch pad, but works also with normal mouse.